 - Make your reservations as early as possible, as many of the most popular restaurants like Convivial, Iron Gate, and Kith and Kin become fully booked before the beginning of the event.

 - Be sure to read the posted special menus and online reviews before booking.
-Restaurant Week is usually your best bet for getting a good deal at the priciest restaurants, however, some restaurants offer prix-fixed menus most times of the year, so the specials offered during this week may not equal big savings.
-Also, some restaurants will offer subpar ingredients or charge a fee for "upgrading" to one of their signature dishes, so keep that in mind when going over the menus.
+Restaurant Week is usually your best bet for getting a good deal at the priciest restaurants, however, some restaurants offer Prix-fixed menus most times of the year, so the specials offered during this week may not equal big savings.

 - Be aware that not all restaurants participating in Metropolitan Washington Restaurant Week offer the promotional menu at all meal times.
 When you make your reservation, you should confirm with the restaurant that they are participating in Restaurant Week for your chosen meal (be it lunch, brunch, or dinner) as some opt-in only for dinner.
 For example, Rasika West End opted only for lunch, while the upscale 1789 Restuarant participated at dinner, and required proper attire from its guests.

 - If the Restaurant Week menu doesn't appeal to you, most, if not all restaurants offer their full menu at their normal prices for guests who want to more options or crave additional entrees, appetizers, or desserts.

 Restaurant Week also provides the perfect opportunity to visit many of the Restaurant Association Metropolitan Washington 2017 RAMMY Awards Finalists, who are recognized for their excellence in service and dining.
 The list of participating restaurants changes with each biannual event and a full list is posted by the Metropolitan Washington Restaurant Week beginning approximately one to two months in advance of the event.